fbpx

 Take a minute to brainstorm and write out a plan.
 Ask yourself what sort of educational gaps or missing skills you need to acquire before working as a Transaction Coordinator.

 Outline ways to make connections!
-(The difficulty of this will depend on your prior experience in real estate.)
+This isn't difficult if you can manage simple strategies like going to open houses or online strategies to connect with real estate agents.
 It always helps to know who you can turn to or where you might start your new professional journey.

 Check and Fulfill Your License Requirements

 Make arrangements to complete your real estate license if it’s required in your state.
-The process may include an application, online or in-person courses, and a final examination.
+The process may include online or in-person courses and a final examination.

 Decide If You Want to Start Your Own Business or Join a Brokerage

 Do you envision being your own boss—striking out on your own to find and manage work opportunities?
-Or do you want to join a team and have others work out the logistics?
+Or do you want to join a real estate team and have others work out the logistics?

 There are pros and cons to both options.
 Signing on to a brokerage means constant access to educational and networking opportunities.
 But working independently means you’ll have to search for a support circle and client pool all on your own—with the power to turn people away and design your own work culture and schedule.